Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100%

 And look at it now.

 I even decided to try a new brand of paint on it just for fun.
-Well remember when I said sometimes life doesn’t go as planned?
-Sometimes furniture makeovers don’t either.
+Well sometimes furniture makeovers don’t go as planned.
 When it rains, it pours, it seems.
 I tried said new paint brand (which, by the way, was supposed to be very much blue), and it turned out reaaal purple.
 What the what?

 Needless to say, that paint is the garbage.

-I went back to my trusty favorite, Country Chic Paint.Sometimes you just gotta go back to what you love and what you know will work.
-So that’s exactly what I did.
+I went back to one of my trusty favorites, Country Chic Paint.Sometimes you just gotta go back to what you love and what you know will work.
 I’d been wanting to try out Country Chic Paint’s green Rustic Charm color anyway, so this was the perfect excuse to do just that.

 The table started like this:

-You can see all of my Country Chic Paint furniture makeovers here.
+You can see all of my furniture makeovers here.
 I love them all, but my favorites are this desk that used to be my grandparents’ and these two-toned nightstands in my parents’ beachy guest room and … okay, I really like them all so I’ll stop before I list every last one of them.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.